GeeCracker/journ-o/README.md

-## Project was developed for the QHacks 2021 hackathon.
+## journ-o
 journ-o offers a frictionless online journaling experience, it was developed using React and Firebase.
+This project was developed during the QHacks 2021 hackathon from Jan 22-24 2021.

 Check out the Devpost posting: https://devpost.com/software/journ-o?ref_content=user-portfolio&ref_feature=in_progress